LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     ![Screenshot of Office Message Encryption preview](/Images/OME_Message2.png)

-    **Note:** In some other scenarios there is a 3rd possible message outcome that displays the message: **The message you tried to open is protected with Information Rights Management.
+    **Note:** In some other scenarios there's a 3rd possible message outcome that displays the message: **The message you tried to open is protected with Information Rights Management.
 The sender didn't give you the rights necessary to view the message.
 To open this message on behalf of another user, use Outlook.
 Download a free trial of Microsoft Outlook.**

     No matter how the message is displayed to you / how you open the message, if you don't have the correct permissions you'll be unable to view the message body.
-This is because your organization / personal Microsoft Outlook email account was not granted the correct permissions to view these internal encrypted emails.
+This is because your organization / personal Microsoft Outlook email account wasn't granted the correct permissions to view these internal encrypted emails.
 In the real world, if you receive one of these permission related errors when opening up an encrypted message, it likely means that the sender will need to re-send with the appropriate Label (sensitivity label) applied.

 8. Keep the **Outlook** tab open in **Microsoft Edge** and proceed to the next task.